 The objective of this course is to improve craftsmanship and strive to appreciate different styles of art.
 Math will be integrated into the program as the students learn origami, use compasses, protractors, and rulers to create geometric constructions.
-Projects will emphasize sculptural forms from simple pottery to ornate representations of the human body.
-Students will complete a carved clay animal project and a plaster mask project based on those that the ancient Egyptians placed on mummies to wear into the "afterlife."
+Students will also demonstrate and apply an understanding of arts, philosophies, judgment and analyze visual art.